-The recommended minimum time allocated to the assessment is 1 hour 30 minutes.
+The recommended time allocated to the assessment is 1 hour 30 minutes.
 Additional time will be required afterwards for the Assessors to consider the Candidates' findings.
 The following timings are intended as a guide and will vary depending on the number of Candidates:

-Introduction by Moderator and questions 10 minutes
+Introduction by Facilitator and questions 10 minutes

 Assessing movement Up to 20 minutes

-Hands-on assessment Minimum of 30 minutes
+Hands-on assessment 30 minutes

 Writing up Placings 5 minutes

-Writing up Candidate Findings (Critiques) 25 minutes
+Writing up Candidate Findings (Critiques) 25 minutes maximum